 As a chamber musician, she has been heard with the Vilnius String Quartet on frequent occasions, performing the Chausson Double Concerto ( with Raimundas Katilius), premiering works by Moisei Vainberg, Erwin Schulhoff, Jan Radzynski -- in Lithuania; Washington D.C. (the Holocaust Museum concert series); Israel (the Diaspora Museum in Tel Aviv); Ohio University in Columbus; Toronto, Canada (the Jewish Festival Week).
 Additional chamber-music performances took place in the framework of the International Academy of Music in Italy, with violinist Dmitry Berlinsky and cellist Suren Bagratuni, and at the Academy of Music Summer Chamber Festival in Nyack, New York, with Ben Breen, Hudson Chamber Society in New York.

 Her prizes and awards include the first prize in the Lithuanian State Competition for Young pianists, full scholarships from America - Israel Cultural Foundation, Maurice Claimont contest in Israel, top prizes in the Young Keyboard Artists Competition at the University of Michigan, The World Piano Competition in Cincinnati, the Frinna Awerbuch International Competition in New York, the Prix-du Disque from French Piano Institute in Paris, the Palm Beach Invitational International Competition in Florida.

 Ms. Vainberg -Tatz's recordings include "The Portrait" (a solo recital, on FPI label) French violin-piano sonatas with Raimundas Katilius (VSCD label, Lithuania), Mozart piano concertos with Moscow Chamber Orchestra (Consonance label, USA).
 Her CD with piano music by Robert Schumann (3D, France) received highest critical acclaim by Fanfare and American Record Guide magazines.
 Moisei Vainberg's piano Quintet with Vilnius String Quartet was released on Delos Label.

 Ms. Vainberg-Tatz studied with Judith Gotler in Lithuania, Mindru Katz and Emanuel Krasovsky in Israel, and in the US with Bella Davidovich (The Juilliard School), Nina Svetlanova (Manhattan School), Jeffrey Swann and Rosalyn Tureck in New York.
-She participated in masterclasses with Louis Kentner, Karl- Heinz Kämmerling, Dominique Merlet, and Yvonne Loriod.
+She participated in masterclasses with Louis Kentner, Menahem Pressler in Israel, Karl- Heinz Kämmerling in Austria and Germany, Dominique Merlet, and Yvonne Loriod in Paris.